exponent-ai/contracts/README.md

 to spin up a local hardhat node with exponent contracts run
   1. `npx hardhat node --fork https://eth-mainnet.alchemyapi.io/v2/<key> --fork-block-number 12141529`
   2. `npm run deploy:local`

+to send ether to an address:
+`npm run send:ether --amount=1 --to=0x1234`

+to send USDC or WETH to an address
+`npm run send:token --amount=1 --to=0x1234 --token=WETH`

+get the addresses of the currently deployed contracts `npm run get:address`

 # License
 Exponent is licensed under the terms of the [GPL-3.0 License](LICENSE).